 Federal Pell Grant.
 Funded by the federal government, the Pell Grant is awarded to students who demonstrate significant financial need.
 Pell Grant eligibility is determined by the U.S. Department of Education.
 All students are informed of their eligibility for the grant through the Student Aid Report.
-The maximum award for the 2003-2004 academic year was \$4,050.
+The maximum award for the 2004-2005 academic year was \$4,050 per individual student.

 Federal Supplemental Educational Opportunity Grant.
 The Supplemental Educational Opportunity Grant (SEOG) is a federally funded, campus-based program.
 A limited amount of funding is available through the program.
-The amount received will depend upon a student's financial need, the amount of other assistance awarded, and the avail-
+The amount received will depend upon a student's financial need, the amount of other assistance awarded, and the availability of funds.
+Maximum grant awards for 2004-2005 were \$1,000 per individual student.